guyettesoftware/Multiverse-Control-System/README.md

 ```

 you notice that "mylizard.jpg" and "myPotato.jpg" are in the wrong places.
 So you create a new branch Multiverse_2.
-Notice: Multiverse names are sequential, and cannot be changed.
+Notice: Multiverse names increment by 1 automatically, and cannot be changed.

 ```
 Multiverse_1: Current POV